 That said, consuming it regularly or in high amounts may cause some side effects.

-Seaweed also contains vitamin K, which may interfere with blood-thinning medications.
-Those taking blood thinners should make sure to check with a doctor before making it a regular part of their diet.
+Seaweed also contains vitamin K and anticoagulant fucoidan, which may interfere with blood-thinning medications.
+Those taking blood thinners should make sure to check with a doctor before making it a regular part of their diet (

-Kelp, dulse and kombu are types of seaweed with the tendency to contain very high levels of iodine.
-For instance, 25 grams of fresh kombu can contain close to 22 times more iodine than the safe daily limit (
+Kelp, dulse, and kombu are types of seaweed with the tendency to contain very high levels of iodine.
+With regular consumption of these types of seaweed, it’s possible to consume enough iodine to inhibit regular thyroid function (

 Seaweed can be purchased fresh or dried from most Asian supermarkets.
 Nori, the type commonly used to roll sushi, may also be available at regular grocery stores.